blacklanternsecurity/offensive-azure/offensive_azure/Access_Tokens/README.md

 After a successful refresh to a new access+refresh token pair, the response output will be saved to where you specify with `-o|--outfile`.
 If you do not specify an outfile, then it will be saved to `./YYYY-MM-DD_HH-MM-SS_<resource>_token.json`.
 These can be passed back to the script for further use.

+## read_token.py

+Reads an access token, parsing the various claims contained within it.
+Also attempts to validate the signature and tests for token expiration.

 ## Requirements

 ```